Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+25-07-23 (BR)
+- Fixed Transport Flight path between colonies not following the Display settings.
+- Transport Display: Empires are now displayed in the selected language.
 - Fixed Betelguese -> Betelgeuse.
 - Fixed "Alt"-Key glitch in Galaxy Map panel.
   - Which resulted in the info-panel being locked on a system or fleet.